The O2 is fully accessible. Lifts and public areas are designed for wheelchair use. We have accessible seating and staff available to help.

 If you’ve got a ticket for accessible seating, you can use any entrance.
 People with mobility issues may find it easier to use Entrance B. The main concourses are level and step free.
 And there are accessible lifts spread over all levels.

-Wheelchair escorts are available on event days.
+Wheelchair escorts are available on event days only.
 Just call 0208 463 2211 once the event doors open (this is usually the time printed on your ticket) and we’ll meet you with a wheelchair to take you to your seat.

-Our accessible bays are on Level 1 with seating available for friends, family and PAs.
+Our viewing platforms are on Level 1 with free standing fold out seats available for friends, family and PAs, and non-wheelchair users.
 The bays are raised above the fixed seating areas.
 That means you can stay seated and still have a clear view of the action.
 Even if the audience is standing.
 Each bay has a steward who’s there to help if you need anything.
+The accessible bays are all in easy reach of accessible toilet facilities including the changing places unit.

 Assistance dogs can stay in wheelchair bays.
 Talk to the nearest information desk if you’re in the accessible seating area.
 They’ll look after your dog for the whole event.
 Or for any period during the event.